 Learning environment refers to diverse physical locations, context, and cultures in which students learn.
-It encompasses learning resources and technology, means of teaching, modes of learning and connections to societal and global context.
-In this Code,the learning environment includes but is not limited to: sound or video accidentally or intentionally transmitted on camera, bus stops, classrooms, gymnasiums, school/public libraries, and cafeterias.
+It encompasses learning resources and technology, means of teaching, modes of learning and connections to society and global context.
+In this Code, the learning environment includes but is not limited to: source or video accidentally or intentionally video accidentally or intentionally transmitted on camera, bus stops, classrooms, gymnasiums, school/public libraries and cafeterias.

-The Grant County School District does not discriminate on the basis of race, color, national origin, disability, or age in its programs or activities and provides equal access to the Boy Scouts, Girl Scouts of the United States of America, and other designated youth groups.
-The following person has been designated to handle inquiries regarding the non-discrimination policies:
+The Grant County School District does not discriminate on the basis of race, color, national origin, disability or age in its programs or activities and provides equal access to the Boy Scouts, Girl Scouts of the United States of America, and other designated youth groups.
+The following person has been designated to handle inquiries regarding the non-discrimination policies: Kate Benson-Director of Special Education